Swaggy-Swagger/.github/profile/README.md

 ## Ways to contribute

-We always welcome your contributions.
+We always welcome your contributions!
 * If you would like to contribute to the frontend (UI), you can see [this link](https://github.com/Swaggy-Swagger/swaggy-ui?tab=readme-ov-file#ways-to-contribute) for more details.